Van-Nostrand/chessboard/README.md

 # Chess!
 This is a project that has haunted me since College.
 I originally tried to do it in Java but screwed it up at the time.
 After, I was too busy to get around to finishing it.
 I've thought about it many times over the years so I figured I'd try to finish it for fun.

-### Where it's at (July 28 2020)
+### Where it's at (August 1 2020)
-I've implemented pawn promotion, so now the game mostly works.
-While implementing I discovered bugs: pawns don't see kings as valid attack targets, and king inCheck methods don't correctly report on tiles which SHOULD be attacked by pawns.
+I'm building a "pawn promotion menu".
+It's not finished so the app currently doesn't work properly

 ### Todo: for now
-* fix the pawn-king attack relationship
+* add functionality that allows user to choose which piece pawns are promoted to
 * optimize code: it's a disorganized mess
 * change how dead pieces are displayed